dd9jn/rfc4880bis/rfc4880bis.md

  35 | Intended Recipient Fingerprint
  37 | Attested Certifications
  38 | Key Block
+ 39 | Reserved
+ 40 | Literal Data Meta Hash
 100 to 110 | Private or  experimental

 An implementation SHOULD ignore any subpacket of a type that it does not recognize.